saicharan-gouru/CLI-App-Quiz-on-TELANGANA-State/README.md

 ## FEATURES
 * The option will be validated if you enter either in lower or upper case.
 * Exit option is provided after every question.
+* High scores will be displayed at the end of the quiz.

 ## TO PLAY THE QUIZ
 * Click on the website link given.